Joshua-Stacy-VA/Vista-VAM/Documents/README.md

-PDF and Word Documents created during _VAM VAEC Security_
+All Documents created during  _VAM VAEC Security_

+Note: All Word documents are converted and managed as Github Markdown.